Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 On-chip DMA channels 0 and 1 can transfer data between memory and peripheral devices using flyby type transfers; external DMA controllers in Z280 MPU systems may also have this capability.
 The timing of flyby transactions is identical to memory transaction timing, with the exception that the DMA Flyby Strobe (<ins>DMASTB</ins>) signal is activated; the <ins>DMASTB</ins> signal is used to select the participating I/O device that must capture or supply the data during the memory access transaction.

 Flyby transactions controlled by the on-chip DMA channels always include one automatic wait state (Figures 12-13 and 12-14).
-As with all memory transactions, other hardware- and software- generated wait states can be added to the transaction.
+As with all memory transactions, other hardware- and software-generated wait states can be added to the transaction.
 The external <ins>WAIT</ins> signal is sampled at two different times: during the automatic wait state and during T3.

 <br/>